PdoyleC/everyday-life/README.md

 The is a dropdown menu for Following / Liked and Contact Us.
 These are in a dropdown section so te user has access to them when needed but not to distract them from using the main features of the site.
 <img src="readmedoc/navbardropdown.png" alt="Navbar Dropdown Page">

+The user has to create an account using a valid username and password.
+When the user signs in they must use there username and password which they created an account.
+If no info is added error messages appear in the fields boxes
 <img src="readmedoc/signuppage.png" alt="Sign Up Page">
 <img src="readmedoc/signinpage.png" alt="Sign In Page">
 <img src="readmedoc/blankfields.png" alt="blankfields sign up and sign in">

+This is the sites landing page.
 <img src="readmedoc/landingpage.png" alt="Landing Page">
 <img src="readmedoc/tripslist.png" alt="Trips List">
 <img src="readmedoc/triplistsearch.png" alt="Trip List Search List">